kuiperzone/Yaal/README.md

 By default, the LogName used is "Application" and Source is ".NET Runtime".
 This combination allows for messages to be written out of the box, without having to register the event source.

-The fact that the use of custom "Source" names [requires their registration in Administrator mode](https://www.jitbit.com/alexblog/266-writing-to-an-event-log-from-net-without-the-description-for-event-id-nonsense/) may be a PITA on Windows.
-Therefore, the `FileSink` represents a valid alternative under Windows (see below).
+The fact that the use of custom "Source" [requires their registration in Administrator mode](https://www.jitbit.com/alexblog/266-writing-to-an-event-log-from-net-without-the-description-for-event-id-nonsense/) may prove a PITA on Windows.
+Therefore, the `FileSink` may be considered as an alternative (see below).

 ### Thread Safety ###